-It's easy to view JSON documents in XMLSpy using either the text-based JSON viewer, the graphical JSON viewer, or switching back and forth between the two.
-Both JSON viewer options help you understand the structure and content of the JSON document with line numbering, syntax coloring, source folding, and more.
+It's also easy to view documents using the text-based JSON viewer in XMLSpy.
+You might find it useful to switch between Text View and Grid View.
+Both JSON viewer options help you understand the structure and content of the JSON file with line numbering, syntax coloring, source folding, and more.

-The text-based JSON viewer provides syntax coloring, line numbering, source folding, bookmarking, and more, making it easy to navigate and understand your JSON code, and find and edit strings.
-You can also take advantage of intelligent JSON editing tools.
+Text view provides syntax coloring, line numbering, source folding, bookmarking, and more, making it easy to navigate and understand your JSON code, and find and edit strings.
+You can also take advantage of intelligent editing tools.

-Syntax checking and JSON validation in the JSON editor guide you in making valid JSON edits.
-Any errors are listed in the multi-tabbed Messages window, which also includes a hyperlink to the error in your document and the related schema, making trouble-shooting a breeze.
+Syntax checking and JSON validation in the guide you in making valid edits.
+Any errors are listed in the multi-tabbed Messages window, which also includes a hyperlink to the error in your document and the related JSON Schema, making trouble-shooting a breeze.

 Unlike basic online tools, the XMLSpy JSON viewer provides myriad advanced features that go beyond simply viewing JSON file contents.

 You can generate JSON files, convert between JSON and XML, edit JSON and JSON Schema, and even develop XSLT and XQuery for use with JSON.
 That's what makes XMLSpy the best JSON viewer available.

 The JSON viewer download below is easy to install and available for a free, 30-day trial with no credit card required.